-The AB-BPM methodology extends the redesign, implementation, execution and monitoring of the business process lifecycle is implemented.
+The AB-BPM methodology extends the redesign, implementation, and execution and monitoring phases of the business process lifecycle.
 This extension aims to provide support for rapid validation of process improvement ideas.
-Figure 2 summarizes this methodology.
-A clear example is a web page, AB testing compares two versions of an existing product, by observing the users behaviors to both versions separately the best performance among them can be determined.
-(CrookT., Frasca, Kohavi, & R., 2009).
+Fig. 1 summarizes this methodology.
+AB testing compares two versions of a deployed product (e.g., a Web page) by observing users' responses to versions A & B and determines which one performs better (CrookT., Frasca, Kohavi, & R., 2009).

-The step one is to redesign the goal and the Process Performance Indicators (PPIs), followed by the design of the new version.
-Simulation of the process provides rapid feedback on the effect of the changes across different tasks.
-However, it is not always possible to have a meaningful simulation.
-This is explained by Crook et al as: "the simulation requires the models to be reasonably similar to one another.
-If the models are too different (which is assessed in the step "Compare versions") If the models are similar enough for simulation, satisfactory results are probable.
-In the latter case, the new version is further improved" (CrookT., Frasca, Kohavi, & R., 2009).
+First, the redesign goal and the Process Performance Indicators (PPIs) are defined, followed by the design of the new version.
+Ideally this is followed by simulating the new version, using data from the old version.
+Simulation provides rapid feedback on the effect of the changes.
+However, it is not always possible to have a meaningful simulation: that requires the models to be reasonably similar to one another.
+If the models are too different (which is assessed in the step "Compare versions") If the models are similar enough for simulation, the simulation can have satisfactory results or not.
+In the latter case, the new version is further improved.
+It should be noted that simulation is always approximate, and the fuzziness of the results should be taken into account in this decision.
+Once the results are satisfactory, we advance to the AB testing stage.
+For AB testing, the PPIs are summarized in a numerical value that acts as feedback, or reward, which helps the instance routing algorithm make routing decisions during AB tests.
 Next, the new process version is deployed alongside the old version so that they run simultaneously in production.
-Lastly, AB tests are compiled and implemented.
-The best performing version is automatically found by the instance routing algorithm based on the PPIs.
-If the previous version was found to be better than the update, the new version is later improved and tested with different PPIs.
+Finally, AB tests are configured and executed.
+The best performing version is automatically found by the instance routing algorithm.
+If the old version was found to be better than the new version, the new version is further improved and tested.
 (Satyal, Weber, Paik, Di Ciccio, & Mendling, 2018).